 Even worse was the arrogant, dishonest attitude of the companies I dealt with.
 They lied about their product flaws, refused to honor warranties, tried to pass the buck to the retailer I’d bought the product from.
 Their customer service was a disservice.

-After trying portables from most major vaporizer manufacturers, I gave up on portables and started trying desktop vaporizers.
+After trying portables from most major vaporizer manufacturers, I gave up on portables and tested desktop vaporizers.
 These are much-larger units with more precision and less likelihood of catastrophic failures that harm your health, but it still took me a while to find a perfect unit.
-Many of the desktop vaporizers I tried were defective, poorly-designed, hard-to-use pieces of shi*t.
+Many desktop vaporizers I tried were defective, poorly-designed, hard-to-use pieces of shi*t.

 How glad I was to find a fantastic vaporizer called the Arizer V-Tower.
 It’s remarkably low-priced considering that I’ve had it for years, it still works perfectly, and the parts you need to periodically replace (bowls, screens, whips, etc.) are low-priced and easy to get direct from Arizer.